kurko/crane/README.markdown

 What?
 ====

-Uplift is a Ruby gem for sending files through FTP without the hassle of clicking directory by directory and sendind file by file.
+Crane is a Ruby gem for sending files through FTP without the hassle of clicking directory by directory and sendind file by file.
 It gets the bore out of your path :-)

 Why?